boyiguo1/Tutorial-Residential_Segregation_Score/README.md

 2. For ease of collaborators, it is better to generate the geoid when pulling data, instead of giving individual FIPS for different levels.
-It is not a big deal, but potentially create human error when concetenating the FIPS. for example leading zero problem
+It is not a big deal, but potentially create human error when concatenating the FIPS. for example leading zero problem

 3. Carefully choose which level of fips you want to have. potentially leading to selection bias, where severity is unknown.